Jasmine-Zhuang/TicketVendorSystem/phase2/accessibility.md

 ### Write a paragraph about who you would market your program towards, if you were to sell or license your program to customers.
 This could be a specific category such as "students" or more vague, such as "people who like games".
 Try to give a bit more detail along with the category.

-This program could be marketed towards a wide range of people.
-More specifically, anyone who has the need to book a domestic flight between some major cities within Canada.
+This program could be marketed toward airlines that run domestic flights within Canada because the current implementation is only suitable for domestic flights.
+If we implement more functions in the future, it can even be marketed toward international airlines.

 ### Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.